Anterior nosebleed:

 - Attempt to clear nose of all blood clots.

-- Spray nose four times in the bleeding nostril(s) with a decongestant spray such as Afrin or Neo-Synephrine.
+- Spray the nose four times in the bleeding nostril(s) with a decongestant spray such as Afrin or Neo-Synephrine.

 - Perform steps 1 and 2 shown in the “To stop an anterior nosebleed” box in this leaflet.
 Repeat these steps as necessary.

-- Call your doctor if bleeding persists.
+- Call your doctor if the bleeding persists.